Chart Color Schemes

 The educational profile of Rochedale South - Priestdale exceeds national averages, with above-average qualification levels and academic performance metrics

-Educational attainment in Rochedale South - Priestdale is notably high, with 27.6% of residents aged 15 years and above holding university qualifications as of the latest data point.
-This figure exceeds both the SA4 region's 16.2% and the SA3 area's 20.6%.
-Bachelor degrees are most prevalent at 19.0%, followed by postgraduate qualifications (5.8%) and graduate diplomas (2.8%).
-Vocational credentials are also prominent, with 36.8% of residents aged 15 years and above holding such qualifications - advanced diplomas account for 11.9% and certificates for 24.9%.
+Educational attainment in Rochedale South - Priestdale is notably higher than broader benchmarks.
+Specifically, 27.6% of residents aged 15 and above hold university qualifications, compared to 16.2% in the SA4 region and 20.6% in the SA3 area.
+Bachelor degrees are most common at 19.0%, followed by postgraduate qualifications (5.8%) and graduate diplomas (2.8%).
+Vocational credentials are also prevalent, with 36.8% of residents aged 15 and above holding such qualifications – advanced diplomas account for 11.9% and certificates for 24.9%.

-Educational participation is high, with 30.0% of residents currently enrolled in formal education as of the latest data point.
+Educational participation is high in the area, with 30.0% of residents currently enrolled in formal education.
 This includes 10.7% in primary education, 8.7% in secondary education, and 4.9% pursuing tertiary education.

 Frequently Asked Questions - Education